From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: The fluctuation--dissipation relation

 For a thermalizing system, we expect $\chi_{BA}(\tau \to \infty, \omega)$ and $S_{BA}(\tau \to \infty, \omega)$ to reach steady values that fulfill the FDR.
-As such, the restoration of the FDR provides an excellent probe for how and when a quantum many-body system approaches thermal equilibrium.
+As such, the restoration of the FDR provides an excellent probe for how and when a quantum many-body system approaches thermal equilibrium~\cite{Schuckert2020}.
+On top of that, the \ac{fdr} yields the effective temperature at which the system thermalizes~\cite{Foini2011,Foini2012,Torre2013,Khatami2013,Lenarcic2014,Rossini2014,PineiroOrioli2019,Schuckert2020}.
+Remarkably, this independent way of defining temperature does not require any \textit{a priori} assumptions other than the \ac{fdr}.
+In our numerical benchmarks, we find good agreement between the effective temperature extracted from the \ac{fdr} and the expected temperature of a thermal ensemble at the equivalent energy density (see \cref{sec:illustration}).

 While the commutator in \cref{eq:responsefunctionhermitian} can be accessed rather straightforwardly, for example, by studying how energy is absorbed or how an observable deviates from its equilibrium value following a time-dependent perturbation~\cite{Kubo1966}, the determination of the unequal-time anti-commutator in \cref{eq:symmetrizedcorrelationfunction} is, unfortunately, considerably more challenging.
-We now exploit an extension of the framework of linear response theory to non-Hermitian Hamiltonians~\cite{Pan2020,Sticlet2021}, giving access to the left-hand side of \cref{eq:FDR}, and thus enabling direct probes of the \ac{fdr}.
+We now employ a recent extension of linear response theory to non-Hermitian Hamiltonians~\cite{Pan2020,Sticlet2022} as a general way of gaining access to the left-hand side of \cref{eq:FDR}, which enables direct probes of the \ac{fdr}.